dhavalpowar/node-json-equal/README.md

 ## Options

     ```javascript
-    {
+    var options = {
-        arrayOrder: true | false // Defaults to true.
+            arrayOrder: false // Defaults to true.
 If set to false, will test equality irrespective of the order of elements inside the array
-    }
+    };

+    equal( [1, 2, 3, 4], [4, 3, 1, 2], options); // true

     ```
 ## Tests